EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 ## Introduction

-The Workspace Building Block (BB) provides a unified environment that combines object storage, interactive runtimes, and collaborative tooling into a single Kubernetes-native platform.
+The Workspace Building Block (BB) gives each user their own namespace with S3-compatible object storage and a persistent VSCode-based development environment (a "Datalab"), provisioned on request via a REST API and web UI.

-The Workspace BB comprises the following key components:
+The Workspace BB comprises the following components:

 * **Workspace API and UI**

-    Orchestrate storage, runtime, and tooling resources via a unified REST API by managing the underlying Kubernetes Custom Resources (CRs).
+    A REST API and web UI for creating and deleting workspaces, backed by two Kubernetes Custom Resources it manages per workspace (below).

 * **Storage Controller (provider-storage)**